LATINE STUDENTS NAVIGATE FINANCIAL PRESSURES, SOCIAL AND POLITICAL CHALLENGES: STUDY REVEALS

+The 3rd Annual Dating App-Led Research Study Highlights Inflation's Grip on Gen Z Latines, Evolving Views on Immigration, War, and Rising Mental health Concerns

-(MENAFN- PR Newswire) DALLAS, Aug.
-8, 2024 /PRNewswire-HISPANIC PR WIRE/ -- Match Group's Chispa, the #1 dating app made for Latin singles in the United States, in collaboration with the Center for Multicultural Science, releases the highly anticipated third annual "Latine in College 2024" study.
-This comprehensive study provides critical insights into the experiences and perspectives of Hispanic college students aged 18-24, shedding light on the impact of current economic, social, and Political issues on their lives.
+DALLAS, Aug.
+8, 2024 /PRNewswire/ -- Match Group's Chispa, the #1 dating app made for Latin singles in the United States, in collaboration with the Center for Multicultural Science, releases the highly anticipated third annual "Latine in College 2024" study.
+This comprehensive study provides critical insights into the experiences and perspectives of Hispanic college students aged 18-24, shedding light on the impact of current economic, social, and political issues on their lives.

 45% less willing to pick up the tab.